cdktf/cdktf-provider-snowflake/docs/provider.python.md

 Password for user + password auth.

-Cannot be used with `browser_auth` or `private_key_path`.
+Cannot be used with `private_key` and `private_key_passphrase`.
 Can also be sourced from the `SNOWFLAKE_PASSWORD` environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs#password SnowflakeProvider#password}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.0/docs#password SnowflakeProvider#password}

 ---